guglielmino/gamma-scalping/README.md

 ## The Core Concept: A Race Against Time

 So, what is Gamma Scalping?
 Imagine you want to profit from a stock's choppiness without betting on its direction.
 That's what this strategy aims to do.
+This strategy is long volatility, meaning it profits if the stock is *more* volatile than the market expects.
 At its heart, it's a race between two competing forces:

-1.  **Volatility (Your Profit Engine - Gamma):** The strategy is long volatility.
-This means it profits if the stock is *more* volatile than the market expects.
-We achieve this by buying a "straddle" (a call and a put option at the same strike price), which gives us a position that benefits from price movement in *either* direction.
-This potential to profit from movement is driven by positive **Gamma**, which describes how our position becomes more directionally sensitive as the stock moves.
+1.  **Volatility (Your Profit Engine - Gamma):** We begin by buying a "straddle" (a call and a put at the same strike) to get positive **Gamma**, which makes our position benefit from movement in either direction.
+We then convert volatility into profit by "scalping": repeatedly buying and selling the underlying stock as it fluctuates.

-2.  **Time Decay (Your Cost - Theta):** The options we buy are like an insurance policy against directional moves, and that policy has a daily cost.
+2.  **Time Decay (Your Cost - Theta):** The options we buy are like an insurance policy allowing us to scalp the underlying without exposure to directional risk.
+This insurance incurs a daily cost.
 Every day that passes, the value of our options decreases slightly.
 This steady loss in value is called **Theta**.

 **The goal is to make more money from scalping the small price fluctuations (harvesting volatility) than we lose to time decay.** We are making a bet that the *realized volatility* of the asset will be greater than the *implied volatility* priced into the options.